athompson-git/cftsolver/README.md

 # cftsolver - A Classical Field Theory Solver

 I've always been a visual learner.
 We can solve Quantum Field Theory (QFT) by doing quantum mechanics - computing the S-matrix from the path integral, a sort of overlap integral between two definite states.
 What about solving the underlying classical field theory before quantizing?
 This tool aims to visualize interacting theories by solving the Euler-Lagrange equations of motion (EoM) explicitly for a set of input field configurations.
-This is effectively a system of coupled partial differential equations on a lattice.
-We will first start by investigating free field theories and then graduate to interacting ones, like scalar QED.
+This is effectively a system of coupled partial differential field equations on a lattice.

+### Requirements
+* OpenGL 4.6

 ### TODO
 * implement field classes